 It is well established that higher protein intakes are needed to gain mass, but what about fat and carbs?

 Fat is a beneficial addition to higher calorie diets because it is the most energy-dense macro - providing more than twice as many calories per gram as the other macros.
 This also means that fat provides calories for less volume of food, which can also be of benefit to those who have a hard time eating enough healthy food in a bulking diet.
 In addition, fat plays a key role in hormone production.

 However, excess fat, beyond your recommended amount (30% of your calories) may not provide any additional advantages.
 Fat is easily stored as body fat in a calorie surplus, and according to research, some individuals may be more prone to fat storage (57).
 The type of fat you choose also matters, with some research suggesting unsaturated fat may be less likely to promote fat storage and offers health benefits (58).

 Carbs, on the other hand, are slightly more difficult to convert to body fat than dietary fat and contribute to muscle gain in unique ways.
 Higher carb intake promotes increases in glycogen storage, which supports your training and may also help with muscle recovery (59).
-Moreover, carbs (in addition to protein) generates an insulin response which is beneficial to weight gain (60).
+Moreover, carbs (in addition to protein) generate an insulin response which is beneficial to weight gain (60).

 For a general macro recommendation, once you establish your daily protein needs, based on your body weight, keep fat intake around 25 to 30% of your calories and fill the remaining calories with high-quality carbs.